 Harry Ford climbed Mount Kilimanjaro for us!
 “I had always wanted to climb Kilimanjaro, but never thought I would be able to do it.
 I decided to raise money for Building Schools for Africa, so I trained hard and received an incredible amount of support which led me to raise £2,466 for BSFA.
 The climb up was tough but by far the best experience of my life.
 I would like to thank the team at BSFA for their support and I would encourage anyone else who can, to give Kilimanjaro a go!!”

 Boxing for Africa

-Please watch the film clip below, made by Justin Addleton - the brains behind the Boxing for Africa fundraiser!
-The film shows what a real difference is made to the lives and the prospects of children when they have a dry and hygienic school building in which to study.
+Please watch the film clip below, made by Justin Addleton – the brains behind the fundraiser.
+It shows what a difference is made to the lives and the prospects of children when they have a dry and hygienic school building in which to study.

 A Wild Affair

 A hugely successful lunch party with plenty of excellent food and wine, a bumper raffle and a silent auction, accompanied by swing bands, brass bands and jazz bands, was held in September 2009 in Gloucestershire.
 The aim was to raise the money for one school but they excelled themselves and raised enough for two schools, two wells and the completion of another drinking-water supply!!
 Our very grateful thanks to Nicky Colwyn and her team for all their hard work to put on this fabulous event.

 Try singing? …or perhaps Bingo?!

 So many people on the Isle of Wight seem to enjoy singing – and supporting our charity.
 Thanks to everyone who has taken part over the years.
 Perhaps other enthusiastic singers would like to organise a ‘Turn up and Sing’ event to raise money for us.
 Or what about a Bingo Night?
 We had a fabulous night on the Island, with loads of friends playing Bingo … and emptying their purses into our funds.
 It’s all been great fun.